michaelzheng67/Cohere-Github-Issues-AI/README.md

 # Github Issues AI

-## Idea: A browser extension that allows you to specify a repository and write plain text about a problem that you want to solve.
-The extension will then automatically create github issues for you
+### A browser extension that automatically creates github issues with suggestions for the developer

 Tech stack:
 - Cohere for "Classify" function and being able to identify what the user wants